mqAncientHistory/cityOfRome/_posts/2018-10-16-Theatre-of-Pompey.md

 <p>The interior colonnade surrounded a large peristyle consisting of several gardens<em>.</em> The colonnade was also embellished with a great number of artworks, namely paintings and sculptures.
 The paintings were typically of mythological or historical figures.
 For instance, Pliny states that there was a painting of mythological hero Cadmus and his sister Europa <a href="http://www.perseus.tufts.edu/hopper/text?doc=Plin.+Nat.+35.37&amp;fromdoc=Perseus%3Atext%3A1999.02.0137">(Plin. <em>NH</em>.
 35.37)</a>, as well as another “<em>very fine</em>” painting of Alexander <a href="http://www.perseus.tufts.edu/hopper/text?doc=Perseus%3Atext%3A1999.02.0137%3Abook%3D35%3Achapter%3D40">(Plin. <em>NH</em>.
 35.40)</a>.
 The sculptures within the gardens and their surrounding <em>quadriportico</em> depicted similar scenes.
 Pliny <a href="http://www.perseus.tufts.edu/hopper/text?doc=Plin.+Nat.+36.4&amp;fromdoc=Perseus%3Atext%3A1199.02.0137">(Plin. <em>NH</em>.
 36.4)</a> and Suetonius <a href="http://penelope.uchicago.edu/Thayer/E/Roman/Texts/Suetonius/12Caesars/Nero*.html#46">(Suet. <em>Nero</em>.
 46)</a> tell us that within the porticos there were fourteen statues personifying the nations conquered by Rome.
 A statue of a group of muses has also recently been found in the archaeological record <span class="citation" data-cites="Gleason Russell">(Gleason <a href="#ref-Gleason">1994</a>: 19; Russell <a href="#ref-Russell">2011</a>: 131)</span>, as well as a gilded bronze statue of Hercules (<em>fig.9</em>).</p>

 {% include lightbox.html
 caption="*Figure 9.* A gilded bronze statue of Hercules found near the Theatre of Pompey, now held in the Vatican Museum.
-Photo by [Jastrow (2006)](https://commons.wikimedia.org/wiki/File:Heracles_Pio-Clementino_Inv252.jpg), Public Domain" image="Ewan/fig9-heracles.jpg" width="1530" height="2780" %}
+Photo by [Jastrow](https://commons.wikimedia.org/wiki/File:Heracles_Pio-Clementino_Inv252.jpg), Public Domain" image="Ewan/fig9-heracles.jpg" width="1530" height="2780" %}